WV spring fire season, burning restrictions return March 1

 “Since January 1 we have responded to 162 fires that have burned approximately 1144.1 acres.
 Even though it seems that we have had some wet weather leading up to our spring fire season I would like to remind everyone that it doesn’t take much sun and wind to dry out our fine fuels that allow fires to spread rapidly.” said Assistant State Forester-Fire Jeremy Jones, WV DOF.

 Jones said more than 99 percent of wildfires in West Virginia are caused by people and that burning debris accounts for 35 percent of all wildfires during the past 10 years.

 Statewide burning restrictions will remain in effect until the close of the spring fire season on May 31.
 The Division of Forestry has issued burning guidelines on its website at wvforestry.com/fire-laws.
 Regulations include:

 - All fires must have a ring or safety strip.

 - The safety strip itself must be cleared of burnable material and be at least 10 feet wide.

-- Fire must be attended until completely extinguished.
+- Any fire must be attended until completely extinguished.